 Students may be required to complete developmental courses based upon the results of the placement test.
-The following procedures are designed to provide the best academic path for students who are working to achieve college level skills in mathematics, reading, and writing.
+The following procedures are designed to provide the best academic path for students w ho are working to achieve college level skills in mathematics, reading, and writing.
 Early remediation helps ensure success in other college courses.
 No credit-bearing courses in English or mathematics (or any course that requires reading, English or mathematics as prerequisites) may be taken prior to successful completion of required developmental courses in these areas.

 - 1. Full-time students must satisfactorily complete all required developmental courses in the first two semesters of study.
 If a student's major requires a second level of algebra, one semester will be added to the time allowed for completion.
 Appropriate level developmental courses are taken in sequence, and all areas must be addressed each semester until all are completed.
-Students who are required to include developmental courses may carry no more than a combined total of 15 credits or credit equivalents.
-Students who wish to take more than 15 credits may do so only by submitting an appeal to the Academic Advising Center, located in Chambers Hall. - Part-time non-degree students may take up to 11 credits before taking the placement test.
+Students who a re required to include developmental courses may carry no more than a combined total of 15 credits or credit equivalents.
+Students who wish to take more than 15 credits may do so only by subm itting an appeal to the Academic Advising Center, located in Chambers Hall. - 2.
+Part-time non-degree students may take up to 11 credits before taking the placement test.
 No student may enroll in a Mathematics [MAT], Reading [RDG], or Writing [ENG]) course, or any course with these subjects as a prerequisite, before taking the College placement test or receiving an exemption.

-Completion of developmental requirements should be in the following order:

-- a.
-Reading courses

-- b.
-Writing courses

-- c.
-Mathematics Computation

-- d.
-Elementary Algebra

-- e.
-Intermediate Algebra (when required for the major)

-- Students required to take both RDG 009, Reading Skills for College I, and RDG 011, Reading Skills for College II, must enroll in the appropriate reading course each semester, until each course is successfully completed with a grade of "C" or better.

-- 4. MAT 013, Algebra I is a prerequisite for all programs.
-Students enrolled in the following degree and certificate programs who need remediation in algebra must successfully complete MAT 014, Algebra II, with a grade of "C" or better before they may enroll in any credit-bearing mathematics
+Completion of developmental requirements should be in the following order: - · Reading courses - Writing courses - Mathematics Computation - Elementary Algebra - Intermediate Algebra (when required for the major) - 3.
+Students required to take both RDG 009, Reading Skills for College I, and RDG 011, Reading Skills for College II, must enroll in the appropriate reading course each semester, until each cour se is successfully completed with a grade of "C" or better. - 4.
+MAT 013, Algebra I is a prerequisite for all programs.
+Students enrolled in the following degree and certificate programs who need remediation in algebra must successfully complete MAT 014, Algebra II, with a grade of "C" or better before they may enroll in any credit-bearing mathematics course.

 Biology Transfer

 Biology Pre-Professional

 Biotechnology

 Business Administration Transfer

 Chemistry Transfer

+Civil Engineering Technology

 Civil Engineering Technology Certificate of Achievement

 Computer Aided Drafting Certificate

 Computer Science Information Systems

 Computer Science Network Administration and Support

-Computer Science Certificate of Achievement in Programming
+Computer Science Certificate of Achievement in

+Programming

+Computer Science Network Administration Certificate